 In dire situations when distemper has progressed (often because of delayed diagnosis) encephalitis can develop and become serious.
 This is swelling of the brain and leads to brain damage in puppies and dogs.
 Encephalitis often leads to a euthanasia decision.

-But there are natural measures that can be preventive and supportive without being toxic to your dog.
+But there are natural remedies that can be preventive and supportive without being toxic to your dog.

 Natural Treatments for Distemper In Dogs